-Diego Alonso is a multi-instrumentalist (guitar, tres, percussion, voice), composer, and teacher based in Miami, FL. who specializes in flamenco, classical, Latin and jazz inspired music.
-He performs as a soloist and with his Flamenco Latin Jazz Project, Flamenco Music & Dance Ensemble, and Spanish Guitar Duo.
-Diego Alonso is also an expert lecturer on Flamenco history, music, and dance and travels across the country to give lectures, educational performances, workshops and school assembly programs on the topic.
+Diego is a flamenco and classical guitarist, passionate educator & composer who specializes in flamenco, classical, Latin and jazz inspired music.
+He teaches and coaches flamenco and classical guitar privately and in workshop or clinic settings.
+Diego is also an expert lecturer on Flamenco history, music, and dance and travels across the country to give lectures, educational performances, workshops and school assembly programs on the topic.

-Diego Alonso began studying brass instruments at the age of 8 and guitar at age 17.
-He has been composing, performing, and teaching across the globe since 2002 and has shared the stage with a long list of prominent musicians from all genres of music including Miguel Vargas (flamenco dance), Kinan Abou-Afach (cello and composition), Ale el Cano (flamenco voice), Rocío Márquez (flamenco voice), Ronnie Malley (oud and vocals), Darwin Noguera (jazz piano), Victor Garcia (jazz trumpet), Alberto Sellés (flamenco dance), Fulcrum Point New Music Project (contemporary classical) and many others.
+He has been composing, performing, and teaching across the globe since 2002 and has composed and shared the stage with a long list of prominent musicians from all genres of music including Miguel Vargas (flamenco dance), Kinan Abou-Afach (cello and composition), Ale el Cano (flamenco voice), Rocío Márquez (flamenco voice), Ronnie Malley (oud and vocals), Victor Garcia (jazz trumpet), Alberto Sellés (flamenco dance), Fulcrum Point New Music Project (contemporary classical) and many others.
 As an educator, Diego has taught over 10,000 private guitar lessons and has given over 300 hundred lectures, educational performances, workshops and clinics on flamenco music, dance & history since 2002.

-Diego Alonso is the founder and director of The Sonanta School of Guitar.
-He performs in small and large ensembles for private and public events including educational programs, fairs, festivals, house concerts, music clubs, private events, public concerts, recording studios, school assemblies, theaters, universities, and more.
-Diego Alonso plays Richard Bruné and Marshall Bruné custom flamenco guitars and uses a Visesnut flight case: www.rebrune.com.
+Diego Alonso is the founder and director of The Sonanta School of Music.
+He performs in small and large ensembles for private and public events including educational programs, fairs, festivals, house concerts, music clubs, public concerts, recording studios, school assemblies, theaters, universities, and more.
+Diego Alonso plays Richard Bruné and Marshall Bruné custom flamenco guitars and uses a Visesnut flight case: www.mebrune.com.